Esketamine: Pharmacokinetics

+Chemistry

+Esketamine is the (S)-enantiomer of ketamine, which is a racemic mixture of esketamine and arketamine ((R)-ketamine).

 History

 Esketamine was introduced for medical use as an anesthetic in Germany in 1997, and was subsequently marketed in other countries.
 In addition to its anesthetic effects, the medication showed properties of being a rapid-acting antidepressant, and was subsequently investigated for use as such.
 Esketamine received a breakthrough designation from the FDA for treatment-resistant depression (TRD) in 2013 and major depressive disorder (MDD) with accompanying suicidal ideation in 2016.
 In November 2017, it completed phase III clinical trials for treatment-resistant depression in the United States.
 Johnson & Johnson filed a Food and Drug Administration (FDA) New Drug Application (NDA) for approval on 4 September 2018; the application was endorsed by an FDA advisory panel on 12 February 2019, and on 5 March 2019, the FDA approved esketamine, in conjunction with an oral antidepressant, for the treatment of depression in adults.
 In August 2020, it was approved by the U.S. Food and Drug Administration (FDA) with the added indication for the short-term treatment of suicidal thoughts.

 Since the 1980s, closely associated ketamine has been used as a club drug also known as "Special K" for its trip-inducing side effects.